Updated on August 24, 2022

 While there is much to gain from carefully negotiating aspects of your divorce that you are perfectly willing to compromise on, it is important to ensure that your strategies and priorities protect your financial and parental rights.
 Review your divorce terms carefully with your dedicated Fort Hood divorce attorney to ensure that your future is well protected.

-Your financial documents are going to play an important role in the division of marital property, child support, and alimony.
+Your financial documents will play an important role in the division of marital property, child support, and alimony.
 The more effort you put into gathering and organizing these important elements of your divorce, the less time your legal team will need to pour into it, which can save you money and ensure that your financial rights are well represented and protected.

 Below are examples of documents you should share with your lawyer: